 Our common stock is listed on The NASDAQ Capital Market under the symbol "NURO."
-The last reported sale price of our common stock on The NASDAQ Capital Market on April 21, 2015 was \$1.34 per share.
+The last reported sale price of our common stock on The NASDAQ Capital Market on May 21, 2015 was \$1.20 per share.
 We do not intend to list the Series B convertible preferred stock to be sold in this offering on The NASDAQ Capital Market or any other national securities exchange or any other nationally recognized trading system.
-We applied for listing of the warrants to be sold in this offering on The NASDAQ Capital Market on March 24, 2015, under the symbol "NUROW," and we intend for them to begin trading upon the later of the consummation of this offering or the approval by NASDAQ.
-No assurance can be given that our application for listing of the warrants will be approved, and we may determine in our sole discretion to abandon this application for listing of the warrants.
+The warrants to be sold in this offering have been approved for listing on The NASDAQ Capital Market under the symbol "NUROW."
 None of our other warrants are listed or traded on a national securities exchange or market.